Agrarian reform

 5. The new society also experienced significant cultural change and disruption, as ancient agricultural festivals were replaced with party meetings and propaganda, while a great deal of cultural material like rare books and antiques were lost or destroyed.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+© Alpha History 2018.
+Content on this page may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.